rubymonsters/testing-for-beginners/source/02-testing/06-classes.md

 test_born_in_leap_year_when_born_in_2004 true is true as expected.
 ```

 Testing libraries come, essentially, with code like this.

-They define classes
-and methods that make it easy for you to, as much as possible, focus on what
+They define classes and methods that make it easy for you to, as much as
-you want to test, and not to bother with the question how to write these tests.
+possible, focus on what you want to test, and not to bother with the question
+how to write these tests.

+## Autorun

 Let's make one more tiny improvement, similar to what such testing libraries do: